spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-assurance/field-security/customer-security-assessment-process.html.md

 ## Service Level Agreements

 - **Security Questionnaires:** 10 Business Day.
-SA or TAM will utlize AnswerBase and/or other self-service resources prior to requesting Field Security assistance.
-SA or TAM will ensure everyone on the Field Security team has access to any files or portals.
+SA or CSM will utlize AnswerBase and/or other self-service resources prior to requesting Field Security assistance.
+SA or CSM will ensure everyone on the Field Security team has access to any files or portals.

 - **Contract Reviews:** 5 Business Days.
 The VP of Security must be engaged in all Contract Reviews.

-- **Customer Calls:** SA or TAM will provide context to the Customer or Prospects questions or concerns prior to the meeting.
+- **Customer Calls:** SA or CSM will provide context to the Customer or Prospects questions or concerns prior to the meeting.
 Field Security will provide a PowerPoint presentation with critical information about GitLab Security and specifics to the Customer or Prospect's request.
 The VP of Security must be invited to all Customer Meetings.

 - **Security Documents:** 2 Business Days.
-SA or TAM must provide the name and email address of the recipient.
+SA or CSM must provide the name and email address of the recipient.

 ## Exceptions
 If the Account Owner or Customer Success point of contact feel they have sufficient knowledge and resources to complete a Customer Assessment, this procedure does not have to used.
 These exceptions will not be tracked.